California Flag

-California Flag is a thoroughbred racehorse, foaled at Hi Card Ranch on February 19, 2004.
-He is sired by Avenue of Flags, a son of Seattle Slew, out of the Afleet (a son of Mr. Prospector) mare Ultrafleet.
+California Flag was a thoroughbred racehorse foaled at Hi Card Ranch on February 19, 2004.
+He was sired by Avenue of Flags, a son of Seattle Slew, out of the Afleet (a son of Mr. Prospector) mare Ultrafleet.

-He is best known for setting a new turf course record in 2008 in the Morvich Handicap and the only horse to win this race three times - 2008, 2009 and 2011.
+He was best known for setting a new turf course record in 2008 in the Morvich Handicap and being the only horse to win this race three times: 2008, 2009 and 2011.
 On November 7, 2009, he got the most important win of his career beating Gotta Have Her in the Breeders' Cup Turf Sprint.
 California Flag then went to Hong Kong where he finished fifth in the Hong Kong Sprint.
-He then traveled to Dubai to contest in the new Al Quoz Sprint and he was third after just getting overtaken at the wire.
+He then traveled to Dubai to contest in the new Al Quoz Sprint and was third after just getting overtaken at the wire.

 California Flag shared 2009 California Horse of the Year honors with Dancing in Silks.
+In addition, the California Flag Handicap, a non-Listed Black type race for California-bred and sired horses named in California Flag's honor, is held every October at Santa Anita Park.

+Post-retirement, California Flag lived at Peacefield Farm in Temecula, California until he passed away in January 2026 at the age of 22.
+This was stated to be due to old age.